-(3) Institutional readiness of applicant organization, which may include past accomplishments, programming/activities, facilities, base of support, strength of organizational strategic plan, community engagement, participation of board members/volunteers, accessibility to the public, or record of collecting experience/care.
+(3) Institutional readiness of applicant organization, which may will address the following: applicant organization's capacity to complete the project.
+This may also include past accomplishments, programming/activities, facilities, base of support, strength of organizational strategic plan, community engagement, participation of board members/volunteers, accessibility to the public, or record of collecting experience/care.
 This criteria shall be weighted a factor of three (3).

-(4) Implementation of project, which may include a clear and comprehensive explanation of the project, a clear explanation of how the project will be accomplished, development of project budget based on vendor quotes or market-based research, identification of staff, volunteer, and/or third_party vendor responsibilities, identification of deadlines, method for gauging project impact, or ability to complete project within one year.
-This criteria shall be weighted at a factor of three (3).
+(4) Implementation of project, which may include a clear and comprehensive explanation of the project, a clear explanation of how the project will be accomplished, development of project budget based on vendor quotes or market-based research, identification of staff, volunteer, and/or third-party vendor responsibilities, identification of deadlines, method for gauging project impact, or ability to complete project within one year.
+This criteria shall be weighted at a factor of three (3) five (5).